-Noise pollution is a recognised public health issue and one which can be regulated by the presence of vegetation and greenspace.
+2.235 Noise pollution is a recognised public health issue and one which can be regulated by the presence of vegetation and greenspace.
 The structure of the buffering vegetation is important.
 Trees and shrubs are best at scattering noise, with coniferous trees carrying out this function all year round.
 Grassland, although not as effective as trees, is better than un-natural sealed surfaces and even low hedges and vegetated walls can help to reduce noise.
 The creation and management of greenspace buffers alongside roads can make a positive impact on noise levels.

-EcoServ-GIS models the capacity of vegetation to absorb and reflect noise, ranking areas of vegetation in terms of composition (coniferous woodland awarded the highest absorption value, then other woodland, scrub, hedges and finally man-made surfaces, which score zero) and taking into account the size of the vegetation block.
-It also assesses the need for noise regulation (calling this 'demand') based on distance from roads, railways and airports, with each of these having a different expected impact range.74 It also assesses the societal need based on the population density and the mean health scores of residents.
+2.236 EcoServ-GIS models the capacity of vegetation to absorb and reflect noise, ranking areas of vegetation in terms of composition (coniferous woodland awarded the highest absorption value, then other woodland, scrub, hedges and finally man-made surfaces, which score zero) and taking into account the size of the vegetation block.
+It also assesses the need for noise regulation (calling this 'demand') based on distance from roads, railways and airports, with each of these having a different expected impact range.
+89 It also assesses the societal need based on the population density and the mean health scores of residents.

-The modelling shows that there is potentially a need for noise regulation in all of the larger urban areas and in several places alongside busy roads.
-Although there are few areas where high demand is being met, there are few areas where there is high demand and no capacity at all.
+2.237 The modelling shows that there is potentially a need for noise regulation in all of the larger urban areas and in several places alongside busy roads.
+Although there are few areas where high demand is being met, there are a few areas where there is high demand and no mapped capacity for vegetation to absorb and reflect noise.
 There are extensive areas alongside roads and in town centres where vegetation is helping to address noise pollution and where there is some capacity to improve this.
-Plan 23 shows the output across the Framework area.
-The needs of particular urban areas are difficult to assess at this scale.
-A inset of Brighton and Hove is shown in Plan 24 to highlight the detail which is possible.
+Plan 28 shows the output across the Network area.
+An inset of Brighton and Hove is shown in Plan 29 to highlight the detail which is possible using EcoServ (within the parameters identified above) at a more local level.
+The map illustrates that urban areas have broadly higher demand for noise reduction services.
+It highlights areas where the demand is highest and the capacity for vegetation to provide this service is not meeting this demand.
+Further analysis and ground investigation would be necessary to develop effective outcomes and interventions for this ecosystem service.